Abhiramikannan/UST-Observability/02_notes.md

                   Example:

                   "Our website was up 99.92% this month." → That’s the SLI
+    SLO:
+        This is a goal based on the SLI.

+        It tells what level of service you want to provide.
+        eg: “We want 99.9% of requests to succeed every month.”
+        SLO = SLI + goal
+                      So:
+                      If the SLI is measuring uptime →  Your SLO could be "99.9% uptime in 30 days"

       An SLO is a goal you set based on your SLIs.